etfrobotics/HARBOT/docs/logs.md

 - Discussions about previously done work that included:

-	- Exploring a new research direction for route planning
-	- Framing the PDDL problem definition for the last mile logistics as interacting mobile manipulators.
+	- PDDL problem definition for the last mile logistics as interacting mobile manipulators:
+	The term "drone" should be replaced by "robot agent."
+In the current reports, there is no need for drones because they are just mobile robots or robot agents without kinematic and 		environmental constraints.

+	- Possible type of constraints to be explored from the literature:
+	1. Payload - manipulation payload, mobile base payload
+	2. Advanced:
+		2.1 Environmental constraint (restrictions for specific type of robots or different max robot velocities) - this is important to demonstrate the need for different robot 			agents: legged robots and wheeled robots whose constraint is restricted for specific environments like stairs or rough terrain.
+		2.2 Kinematic constraints in path planning due to the sliding constraint for wheeled robots/trucks and similar constraints for leged robots

 	- Demonstration of the web-based control system for the GO1
 	- Demonstration of the URDF file for the GO1 compatable ARM
 	- Demonstration of a object detection algorithm for the perception capabilities of the GO1 manipulator